sigulete/kde-bootc/README.md

 ### Remove packages
 Some of the standard packages included in `@kde-desktop-environment` don’t behave well and sometimes conflict with an immutable desktop, so they need to be removed.

-This is also an opportunity to remove software you will never use, saving resources and storage.
+This is also an opportunity to remove software you may never use, saving resources and storage.
 ```
 RUN grep -vE '^#' /usr/local/share/kde-bootc/packages-removed | xargs dnf -y remove
 RUN dnf -y autoremove